poissonconsulting/newdata/README.md

 `newdata` is an R package to generate new data frames for predictive purposes.
-By default, all specified variables vary across their range while all other variables are held constant.
-The user can specify the length of each sequence, require that only observed values are used and add new variables.

-By default all variables are held constant at the default reference value.
+By default, all specified variables vary across their range while all other variables are held constant at the default reference value.
 Types, classes, factor levels and time zones are always preserved.
+The user can specify the length of each sequence, require that only observed values and combinations are used and add new variables.

+### Length of Sequences

+By default all variables are held constant (length of 1).

 ``` r
 library(newdata)